niels-slotboom/notes/Submanifolds.typ

 $
   tensor(Gamma, +lambda, -mu nu) = 1/2 g^(lambda rho) [g_(rho mu,nu) + g_(rho nu, mu) - g_(mu nu, rho)].
 $<ChristoffelSymbols>
-The fact that this is the correct expression can also be checked by inserting @metricGradientAndConnection[equation] to replace the expressions $g_(mu nu, lambda)$ with the appropriate index permutations and verifying that the terms cancel correctly.
+The validity of this expression can also be checked by inserting @metricGradientAndConnection[equation] to replace the expressions $g_(mu nu, lambda)$ with the appropriate index permutations and verifying that the terms cancel correctly.
 This can be done in a few lines.
 \ \
 *Remark* The @ChristoffelSymbols[Christoffel symbols] above are the coefficients of the so-called _Levi-Civita connection_, which is the _unique_ connection that is both torsion-free and metric-compatible.